Some big changes are in progress for women athletes

 According to the Olympic Charter, the practice of sport is a human right, which includes equal opportunity for success.

-Equality in women’s sport has always been an issue but luckily teams, sporting bodies, companies, government groups and individuals are all fighting for change in a way that made 2019 one of the greatest years yet for women's sport.
+Equality in women’s sport has always been an issue but thankfully teams, sporting bodies, companies, government groups and individuals are fighting for change in a way that drives progress for women's sport.

 The benefits of sporting inclusion are undeniable.
 Sport can give women teamwork skills, self-reliance, resilience, confidence, and good body image, all while smashing stereotypes, creating positive role models, and positioning women and men as equals.